Our Courses, an Introduction

 Heavin (Heather and Kevin) have a combined experience of close to 50 years in knifemaking and blacksmithing.
 We have completed intensive courses with the American Bladesmith Society in Arkansas U.S.A dealing with Bladesmithing and Damascus steel making.
 We both have our Master Bladesmith rating with the A.B.S and Kevin has been a member of the Knifemakers' Guild of Southern Africa since 1991 and Heather a member since 2003.
-Click here to see a short introduction to our school.

 Trout Country - Heavin Forge is situated in Belfast, about 2 hours drive East of Johannesburg in the heart of the "Trout Triangle".
 The school is set in a country atmosphere although we are right on the edge of town on a smallholding.
 Hope you like animals!
 The garden is teeming with dogs, chickens, geese a sheep and pony that will want to share your cookies!

 Bladesmithing - Heavin Forge offers a variety of bladesmithing (not stainless stock removal) and related courses.
 We will outline a few here that we offer on a regular basis i.e Basic Bladesmithing, ABS two-week Introduction to Bladesmithing, Full House, Damascus Steel Making, and Look and Learn.
 Contact us if you require information on our other courses that we offer, on request, to past students, i.e. Advanced Bladesmithing, Advanced Damascus and Advanced Blade Grinding.
 For Stock Removal and Folding Knives Courses, we can refer you to www.herbst.co.za..

 Courses are generally three to five days long and the price includes refreshments, materials required on course, a denim apron and course notes.
 Please do not bring your wife or family here while on course as we cannot have anyone else in the workshop while you are working.